Samih-codes/Intermediate_Python_Projects/Mail_Merge_Project/README.md

 # Automatic Letter Generator
-Overview: This Python script generates personalized letters using a starting template letter and a list of names.
+Overview: This Python script generates personalized letters using a starting template letter and a list of names from the cast of Avatar The Last Airbender!

 ---
 # Concepts Learned: